Steph-Anieroy/BIKE-SALES-ANALYSIS/README.md

 ## PROJECT OVERVIEW

-The goal of this project was to practice working with data in Excel, while uncovering insights on customer damographics, purchasing behaviour, and trends on bike sales.
+The goal of this project was to practice working with data in Excel, while uncovering insights on customer demographics, purchasing behaviour, and trends on bike sales.

 #### FOCUS AREA